Pounding the streets of Stoke-on-Trent

 Thomas Oliver was a well-liked Burslem doctor, not as popular for his medical ability as for his sociable aptitude with a gin bottle.
 And he was over the moon to be walking out with the daughter of a leading potter.
 But matters took a turn for the worse when her father, John Wood, put a stop to the affair.
 A depressed Oliver decided to commit suicide in front of the Wood’s at their Brownhills residence but shot and killed Wood instead.

-In 1590 Brownhills estate belonged to John Burslem of Dale Hall and was part of a marriage settlement to his eldest son Thomas and Margaret Ford,” explains Steve.
-“In turn one of their two daughters married newcomer, Gilbert Wedgwood, and this union launched the great Wedgwood dynasty.”
+The Brownhills estate belonged to John Burslem of Dale Hall and in 1590 passed to his eldest grandson Thomas when he married a Mary Ford,” explains Steve.
+“In turn Margaret, one of their two daughters married newcomer, Gilbert Wedgwood, and this union launched the great Wedgwood dynasty.”

 Brownhills remained connected to the Wedgwood’s until John Wood bought it in 1782.
 It was Wood who built the mansion next to his manufactory.
 And it was here that Wood met his tragic end.